AayushRathore123/QR-Generator/README.md

     6. redis-cli    --> auth __your_redis_password__    --> keys *

-7. To To send mail for contact
+7. To send mail for contact
    1. https://www.geeksforgeeks.org/send-mail-gmail-account-using-python/
    2. https://www.freecodecamp.org/news/send-emails-in-python-using-mailtrap-smtp-and-the-email-api/
    3. Use of Mailtrap and Google App password